 This course focuses on research and clinical technique related to evidence-based practice in psychotherapy.
 It includes instruction on methodology, analysis, and synthesis of research on the efficacy and outcomes of psychotherapy interventions, as well as training in evidence-based counseling techniques from a variety of theoretical perspectives, including cognitive, behavioral, person-centered, and psychodynamic.
 Students gain an understanding of how those techniques should be implemented with a variety of disorders and psychosocial issues.
-NOTE: Students who have taken this course should not enroll in CPSY224.
-Prerequisites: None.
+Prerequisite: None.
 (3 units)